 IBM's cloud strategy evolves toward open source, artificial intelligence

-IBM works on the first commercially available quantum computer
+IBM works on the commercially available quantum computer